-MIT Sloan School of Management has shared its Executive MBA application essays for the 2023-2024 application cycle.
-MIT Sloan has removed the Statement of Purpose and instead has three required essay questions and four straightforward short-answer questions.
+The MIT Sloan School of Management Executive MBA application for the 2024-2025 application cycle is now open.
+The MIT Sloan EMBA application once again includes three required essay questions and four straightforward short-answer questions.
 There is also one optional essay.

 Below, please find the upcoming application deadlines and our analysis of the MIT EMBA application essays.